shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

 This histogram displays the distribution of file sizes in the selected directory (see window heading).
-If a filename suffix ("*.jpg" or similar) is displayed, it is restricted to the files of that type.
+If a filename suffix ("*.jpg" or similar) is displayed, it is restricted to files of that type.

 ### The Colored Heading Values